Zaria (wrestler)

-Daria Hodder is an Australian professional wrestler.
-She is signed to WWE, where she performs on the NXT brand under the ring name Zaria.
+Daria Hodder (born May 11, 1999) is an Australian professional wrestler.
+As of February 2024, she is signed to WWE, where she performs on the NXT brand under the ring name Zaria.
+She is the current NXT Women's North American Champion in her first reign.

-She began on the Australian independent circuit with the ring name Delta, mostly for Riot City Wrestling (RCW) and Melbourne City Wrestling (MCW).
-She is a former two-time RCW Tag Team Champion with her older brother, Dean Brady, the final holder of both the RCW Championship and RCW Women's Championship and the first holder of the RCW Grand Championship.
+Hodder began on the Australian independent circuit under the ring name Delta, mostly for Riot City Wrestling (RCW) and Melbourne City Wrestling (MCW).
+She is a former two-time RCW Tag Team Champion with her older brother, Dean Brady, the final holder of both the RCW Championship and RCW Women's Championship, and the first holder of the RCW Grand Championship.

 Professional wrestling career

 Independent circuit (2020–2024)

 Hodder credits her older brother, fellow Australian wrestler Dean Brady, with sparking her passion to begin professional wrestling after watching him at a Riot City Wrestling (RCW) show.
 After a successful tryout with RCW, she made her debut under the ring name Delta Brady, on 31 December 2020, teaming with her brother to defeat Cayden Cornell and Savannah Summers.
 After this, she would since perform under the mononym Delta and began to focus on singles competition in RCW's Women's division, making many unsuccessful attempts at the RCW Women's Championship.
 After wrestling each other for the first time in July 2021, Brady and Delta would form a tag team, initially called The Bradys, they would later change their name to Brady LTD. Together they would win the RCW Tag Team Championship on two separate occasions.
 Delta would also win the MCW Women's Championship twice, and would become the first woman to hold the MCW Intercommonwealth Championship.
 She would then become the first woman to hold the RCW Championship.

 On 12 April 2024, Delta challenged Jordynne Grace for the TNA Knockouts Championship at Oceania Pro Wrestling's H.E.R. event.
 On 18 May 2024, after losing the RCW Grand Championship, Delta announced that she would wrestle her final match in Australia at RCW's Heavy Is The Crown 2024, on 6 July against her brother, Dean Brady, as she would be leaving to wrestle in America following that match.